Diana4701/driftool-dashboard-plotly/README.md

     - Use the dashboard view to see the visualizations based on the selected toggles.

 6. **Resetting Settings**:
-    - Utilize the reset functionality within the application to clear all selected settings in the configuration panel and revert to the default configuration.
+    - Utilize the reset functionality within the application to clear all selected settings in the configuration panel and revert to the default configuration (fully working in Feature Flags appraoch).